Alfresco/docs-alfresco/identity-service/latest/tutorial/sso/ldap.md

         </rule>
         ```

-        > **Note**: Incoming public GET requests will be caught avoiding them being evaluated by other rules.
+        > **Note:** Incoming public GET requests will be caught avoiding them being evaluated by other rules.
 Incoming POST requests from identity providers do not need a token.

 3. Sign in to the administrator console of ACS as an administrator.
 The URL of the administrator console is `https://repo.example.com:443/alfresco/service/enterprise/admin`.